-The Caltrans Division of Aeronautics is responsible for administering much of the California State Aeronautics Act (Public Utilities Code section 21001 et seq.).
-The State Aeronautics Act requires Caltrans Division of Aeronautics to provide guidance to ALUCs in preparing Airport Land Use Compatibility Plans (ALUCPs) through publication of the Caltrans Airport Land Use Planning Handbook (Caltrans Handbook).
+The Caltrans Division of Aeronautics is responsible for administering much of the California State Aeronautics Act (Pub.
+Util.
+Code § 21001 et seq.).
+The State Aeronautics Act requires Caltrans Division of Aeronautics to provide guidance to Airport Land Use Commissions in preparing Airport Compatible Land Use Plans (ALUCPs) through preparation of the Caltrans Airport Land Use Planning Handbook (Caltrans Handbook).
 The Caltrans Handbook provides guidance on developing land use compatibility criteria and policies associated with noise, safety, airspace, and aircraft overflight.
-Public Resources Code section 21096 states that if a lead agency prepares an EIR for a project situated within ALUCP boundaries, the Airport Land Use Planning Handbook and other documents shall be utilized as a technical resource to assist in the preparation of the EIR in so much as it relates to airport-related safety hazards and noise problems.
+Section 21096 of the Public Resources Code states that if a lead agency prepares an EIR for a project situated within airport land use compatibility plan boundaries, the Airport Land Use Planning Handbook and other documents shall be utilized as a technical resource to assist in the preparation of the EIR in so much as it relates to airport-related safety hazards and noise problems.

 The most recent version of the Caltrans Handbook was released in October 2011.
 The Caltrans Handbook is intended to provide information on compatible land use planning to ALUCs, their staff, airport proprietors, cities, counties, consultants, and the public; identify the requirements and procedures for preparing effective compatibility planning documents; and, define exceptions where applicable.
 The Caltrans Handbook applies to all ALUCs responsible for providing compatible land use planning in the vicinity of each existing and new public-use airport within their jurisdiction.
 While the Caltrans Handbook provides guidance for complying with baseline safety and compatibility requirements, ALUCs may choose to be more restrictive based on local conditions.
-Caltrans is working on an update to the Airport Land Use Planning Handbook, but a schedule for that update process is not currently available.